The Burning (1981 film): Legacy

 Many people involved in The Burning have gone onto achieve great success.
-Bob and Harvey Weinstein have become successful film producers, acting as founders and heads of Miramax Films from 1979 until 2005 (which was owned by The Walt Disney Company from 1993 until 2010), when they created The Weinstein Company.
-Bob is also the founder and head of Dimension Films, which continues to release genre films, though many of them heavily reedited by Weinstein from 1992 until 2019, including the successful Scream slasher film franchise and five of the Halloween films.
+Bob and Harvey Weinstein have become successful film producers, acting as founders and heads of Miramax Films from 1979 to 2005 (which was owned by The Walt Disney Company from 1993 to 2010), when they created The Weinstein Company.
+Bob was also the founder and head of Dimension Films, which continued to release genre films, though many of them heavily reedited by Weinstein from 1992 to 2019, including the successful Scream slasher film franchise and five of the Halloween films.
+The Weinsteins had released similar titles under a smaller operation called Millimeter Films from 1988 to 1992.
+Hollywood Records was limited to the release of soundtracks from the pre-2010 Miramax library, and the pre-2005 Dimension Films library from 1993 to 2025.
 Harvey won an Academy Award for producing Shakespeare in Love and has garnered seven Tony Awards for producing a variety of winning plays and musicals, including The Producers, Billy Elliot the Musical, and August: Osage County.
-Brad Grey, who received a writing credit on The Burning, became the chairman and CEO of Paramount Pictures, a position he held from 2005 until his death in 2017.
+Harvey Weinstein's gofer Brad Grey, who received a writing credit on The Burning, became the chairman and CEO of Paramount Pictures, a position he held from 2005 until his death in 2017.
 Grey produced eight of the ten top-grossing films to come from the studio.
 Actress Holly Hunter won an Academy Award in 1993 for her performance in The Piano, and was also nominated for her performances in Broadcast News (1987), The Firm (1993), and Thirteen (2003), as well as winning two Emmy Awards and receiving seven nominations.
 Jason Alexander would star in the long-running, critically acclaimed sitcom Seinfeld as George Costanza.
 Fisher Stevens would star in The Flamingo Kid (1984) and Short Circuit (1986), before turning to documentary directing, where he won an Academy Award for his film The Cove (2010) and an Independent Spirit Award for Crazy Love (2007).

-The film was also cited by Hifumi Kono as being the inspiration for Bobby Barrow's signature scissors weapon in Clock Tower.
+The film was cited by Hifumi Kono as being the inspiration for Bobby Barrow's signature scissors weapon in Clock Tower.